 About The Rock Box

 Established in 1987 by founder Ken Dudley, we were originally a specialist outlet for all things Rock, Metal and Alternative.
-Today, we are widely recognised as one of the UK's leading independent international suppliers with an unrivalled selection of imported, rare, second hand (or pre-loved), current and back catalogue releases across all genres.
+Today, we stock vinyl & CDs with an excellent selection of new releases and an extensive back catalogue across all genres.

 We stock vinyl, CDs, DVD & Blu-ray & cassettes as well as merchandise including t-shirts, patches, badges, slip mats, books & mugs.
 We also sell HiFi essentials (sleeves, vinyl record cleaners, stylus brushes) and turntables.